njasm/container/README.md

 ### Roadmap

  - Different storage strategies
- - allow primitive data types registration
+ - Allow primitive data types registration (without the usage of closures for that)
- - Comply with Cointainer-interop interfaces
+ - Comply with ``Cointainer-interop`` interfaces

 ### Contributing

-Do you wanna help on feature development/improve existing code through refactoring, etc?
+Do you wanna help on feature development/improving existing code through refactoring, etc?
 Pull requests are welcome as long as you follow some guidelines:

  - PSR2 compliant.